Pine Ledge Fiber Studio103 Ledge Rd., Fairfax, VT 05454 802-849-2876

 2. Why can't I buy things directly from your Website?

-This is not a secure site, so credit card payments are not accepted on line.
-If you wish to purchase an item you see here, please call or email me to check on availability and determine shipping fees.
+This is not a secure site.
+I currently do not accept credit card payments on line.
+If you wish to purchase an item you see here, please call or email me to check on availability.
+I am not a production worker and often only make one thing - of whatever it is.

-My own work (handspun yarn, handwoven fabrics, handspun/handknit hats) sells very quickly.
-I am continually spinning and weaving, but I am not a production worker.
 There are certain items that I enjoy making and will do some variation of, year after year, but find that I am not willing to make the same things over and over again in exactly the same way.
 If I've sold out of towels, there might not be any more for awhile.
-Most of the time I'm happy to take orders, and try to reshuffle my schedule to fit things in, but if I happen to already have several custom orders booked, it might take weeks (or months).

 Back to Top